EYBlockchain/nightfall_3/wallet/test/README.md

 Both scripts support server mode or UI mode (which display the browser to the user).
 Server mode is not relevant for a Mac

-- Server mode: `python3 wallet_test.py server localhost`
+- Server mode: `python3 wallet_test.py server localhost <OPTIONS>`
-- UI mode: `python3 wallet_test.py localhost`
+- UI mode: `python3 wallet_test.py localhost <OPTIONS>`

+### Options
+- old-wallet : Old wallet test suite
+- new-wallet : New wallet test suite
+- all : Run all tests in a test suite